Evidence-Based Treatment Options

 Do you offer telehealth appointments?

-We currently offer telehealth appointments as a replacement for any in-person session.
+We offer telehealth appointments as a replacement for any in-person session.
 Please keep in mind insurance companies may change their policies on covering these services.
 We will keep you abreast of these changes and continue to offer these services out-of-pocket should insurance companies stop reimbursing.
 You must be in a state that your provider is licensed when the telehealth sessions take place.
-Dr. Smucker is currently licensed in Maryland and New York.
+Currently, all clinicians are licensed in Maryland and Dr. Smucker is also licensed in New York.

 Do you offer school observations?